ghga-de/ghga-metadata-schema/docs/docs/markdown/index.md

  * [has dataset](has_dataset.md) - The Dataset associated with an entity.
      * [submission➞has dataset](submission_has_dataset.md) - One or more Dataset that are part of this submission.
  * [has disease](has_disease.md) - Disease concept that the entity is associated with.
-     * [biospecimen➞has disease](biospecimen_has_disease.md) - The Disease entity that is associated with the Individual.
-Typically, a concept from Mondo Disease Ontology.
-For example, 'MONDO:0005267' indicates that the Individual suffers from 'Heart Disease'.
      * [individual➞has disease](individual_has_disease.md) - The Disease entity that is associated with this Biospecimen at the time of retrieval from the organism.
 Typically, a concept from Mondo Disease Ontology.
 For example, 'MONDO:0003742' indicates that the Individual - from which the Biospecimen was extracted from - suffers from 'Heart Fibrosarcoma'.
  * [has experiment](has_experiment.md) - The experiment associated with an entity.
      * [dataset➞has experiment](dataset_has_experiment.md) - One or more Experiment entities that are referenced by this Dataset.